OffDynamicsRL/off-dynamics-rl/docs/tutorials/2_call_example.md

 # Using ODRL with Other Algorithms or Benchmarks

 In practice, one may want to use ODRL in their own environments or using their own algorithms without relying on our training scripts.
-We provide two functions to call environments and datasets from ODRL, `call_odrl_env` and `call_odrl_dataset`.
+We provide two functions to call environments and datasets from ODRL, `call_odrl_env` and `call_odrl_dataset` in `call_odrl_env.py`.

 It is super simple to use them, for example, `call_odrl_env`,